Valentina Sovkina: Views on Russian Sámi issues

 According to Sovkina, the Russian Sámi population in Russia is suffering a natural decline due to the small family size of modern Sámi families.
 This is complicated, however, Sovkina states, by the lower social status of Sámi and their corresponding economic insecurity due in part to a lack of support and social well-being initiatives from the Murmansk regional government.

 2014 Assault

 In September 2014, Sovkina, as the representative for Russian Sámi, was scheduled to participate in the U.N.
 General Assembly's World Conference on Indigenous Peoples in New York City.
-On the way from Lovozero to the airport in Kirkenes, Norway, Sovkina's car was stopped three by police.
+On the way from Lovozero to the airport in Kirkenes, Norway, Sovkina's car was stopped three times by police.
 During the final stop, near Zapolyarny, Russia, she was attacked by a man who tried to grab her bag and passport.
 The police did not interfere with the attacker, but Sovkina managed to retain control of her belongings.
 Ultimately, she missed her plane and arrived a day late to the conference.
 Media reports on the incident noted that other Russian delegates to the conference also were harassed and delayed in attending the conference.